Chevrolet Corvette (C6): Z06

-For the 2011 model year, the Z06 carbon edition was introduced, which carries over multiple parts from the high performance ZR1 including carbon ceramic brakes, active suspension, and other carbon fiber aerodynamic pieces.
-Only 500 were planned for production and actual production numbers were much lower, in total only about 250 were made.
-The 250 were optioned the same but did not have the carbon hood.
+For the 2011 model year, the Z06 Carbon Edition was introduced, which carries over multiple parts from the ZR1 including carbon ceramic brakes, active suspension, and a number of carbon fiber pieces, including the hood and, optionally, the roof panel.
+Only 500 were planned for production and actual production numbers were much lower, with only about 250 made in total.
 In 2012 and 2013, these options could be ordered through the Z07 package on the Z06.
-Additionally, it was only available in exterior colors Inferno Orange and Supersonic Blue, and the interior was decked out unique Z06 Carbon emblem accents.
+Additionally, it was only available in Inferno Orange and Supersonic Blue exterior colors, and the interior features unique Z06 Carbon emblem accents.